daronphang/coding_resources/javascript/angular/basics.md

 ## Constructor vs NgOnInit:
 Constructor is a default method that will always be executed when the class is instantiated.
 Used mainly for Dependency Injection.
 Common practice is to put as little logic as possible.

-NgonInit is just a method on a class.
-When Angular calls, it has finished creating component DOM, injected all required dependencies and processed input bindings i.e. have all required information available and hence, make it a good place to perform initialization logic.

-During compiliation Angular compiler checks whether a component has this method implemented

-is a lifecycle hook that is called by Angular after the constructor is called or when an event has happened.
-Mostly used for initialization/declaration of methods